TechDomani/RecursionAnswers/README.md

 Some tests have already been written<br>
 You should make sure that these pass before submitting your work<br>
 You should make sure that every function you write has sufficient tests<br>
-Some of the functions will need more tests to be written for them<br>
 In addition you can do manual testing by calling your functions from main in Program.cs<br>

 ### 1. First N Numbers